gpailler/DnsProxy/README.md

 }
 ```

-### Installation / Configuration
+### Installation

-- Download the latest [release](https://github.com/gpailler/DnsProxy/releases) and extract it in a convenient place.
+1. Download the latest [release](https://github.com/gpailler/DnsProxy/releases) and extract it to a convenient location.
-- Rename `appsettings.example.json` to `appsettings.json` and edit the settings according to your needs.
+2. Rename `appsettings.example.json` to `appsettings.json`, and update the configuration to suit your needs.
+3. Run `DnsProxy.exe`.

+### Usage

+To use DnsProxy, set the DNS server of the appropriate network interface to `127.0.0.1`:
+- By manually adjusting the network adapter settings in the Windows GUI.
+- By running the following command:
-- Change your preferred DNS server to `127.0.0.1` (or execute the command `netsh interface ipv4 set dnsservers name="[Network Interface Name]" source=static address=127.0.0.1`).
+  `netsh interface ipv4 set dnsservers name="VPN" source=static address=127.0.0.1`
-- Run `DnsProxy.exe`.
+- Alternatively, let DnsProxy handle this for you.
+It can monitor network interfaces and automatically update DNS settings as needed (requires admin privileges).

-### Run as a Service
+### Running as a Service

-⚠️ DnsProxy runs using the less privileged NetworkService account.
-You need to edit the permissions of the DnsProxy folder and add the `NETWORK SERVICE` account with `Read & Execute` permissions.
-- Install DnsProxy as a service by running `DnsProxy.exe install`.
+- To install DnsProxy as a Windows service, run:
-- Start DnsProxy with `DnsProxy.exe start` (or through the Services MMC).
+  `DnsProxy.exe service install`
-- When executed as a service, DnsProxy logs can be found in `C:\Windows\ServiceProfiles\NetworkService\AppData\Local\Temp\DnsProxy.log`.
+- To uninstall DnsProxy as a Windows service, run:
+  `DnsProxy.exe service uninstall`